 The advent of change control to reduce risk of network changes means that engineers get limited time to work on live systems.
 In large companies, we must submit change requests that attempt to quantify risk.
 For many network changes we do not have high levels of confidence without test units, or an emulator to prepare the configuration changes.

 In many companies, the engineer must prepare the entire configuration process without access to any box.
 If a deviation is found then the change must be abandoned.
-When planning longer changes, it’s very valuable to
+When planning longer and more complex changes, it’s very valuable to be able to test specific features or even the entire network to KNOW that it will work as planned.
+Meeting business goals is simple enough, do what you say you will – and be reliable.

 The emulators exist already.